Italy itinerary: one week in Rome

 Via dei Condotti: from Via Margutta head to Piazza di Spagna and walk down Via dei Condotti, another one of Rome’s famous haute couture shopping streets.

 Ara Pacis Museum: from Piazza Augusto Imperatore, walk down Via di Ripetta until you reach the beautiful Ara Pacis Museum.
 Definitely visit the museum if you’re into archeology.
+If you’d like to visit both the Mausoleum of Augustus and the Ara Pacis museum I recommend you reserve tickets, the two museums are practically next to each other.

 Head back to accommodation to relax and change before dinner.